Jmcgee01125/QuickSuite/README.md

 You can find instructions to download FFmpeg from https://docs.google.com/document/d/1Oex7va4IURjw17OT2MK3FHZgC6iVoInT6ZVuctyZ-uI/ (directs to https://ffmpeg.org/download.html).

-Make sure to add it to your system's PATH variable.
+Make sure to add it to your system's path variable.
 The guide covers this as well, or you can go edit environment variables yourself if familiar.

 Alternatively, you can instead run these batch files in the FFmpeg/bin folder (where ffmpeg.exe and ffprobe.exe are).
 You'll still have to download FFmpeg from the website.